ziscoplankton/paychckr/README.md

 * Website: [ziscoplankton](https://ziscoplankton.github.io)
 * Github: [@ziscoplankton](https://github.com/ziscoplankton)
 * Paychckr: [paychckr](https://ziscoplankton.pythonanywhere.com)
-## Show your support
+## Support

-Give a ⭐️ if this project helped you or if you just liked it!
+Give a ⭐️ if this project helped you in anyways or if you just liked it!

 ## Contribute